 A breastfeeding pillow is not essential

 In many cases a breastfeeding pillow can cause more problems than it solves.
 By placing a big firm padded cushion in your lap and then adding your baby on top it is quite likely that your baby could be positioned too high at the breast.
-Generally a baby is able to get a better latch if they are slightly lower than your breast and snuggled in close to you.
+Generally a baby is able to get a better latch (the way baby attaches to the breast) if they are slightly lower than your breast and snuggled in close to you.
 Mysterious cases of sore nipples and “persistent thrush”—that wasn’t thrush—have been finally cured by throwing out the breastfeeding pillow.

 Using a pillow